 5. Leave Your Tripod Behind

 Most of the travel photography tips you’ll read will encourage you to take a tripod with you.
 Despite my last tip, I would encourage you to leave it behind unless you think you will be shooting in low light or long exposures.
 A tripod will slow you down, partly due to size and weight, but also because they take time to set up and pack down.
-Try leaving it behind some days while you’re travelling.
+Try leaving it behind some days while you’re traveling.
 You might enjoy the freedom of shooting handheld.
 If you can’t handle not having a tripod with you, try a small GorillaPod or invest in a lightweight travel tripod.

 6. Use Your Smartphone